 - 1. A staff member's normal working time shall be set at 40 hours per week, spread over five working days, from Monday to Friday.
 A full working day shall be 8 hours, while a half working day shall be 4 hours.
 Such hours shall apply pro rata for staff authorised to work part-time. - 2.
-The default working-time arrangement for Commission staff shall be flexitime, which allows staff to: - (a) vary the time at which they start and end their working day; - (b) offset or recuperate additional hours worked, in accordance with the conditions laid down in Article 6, where eligible. - 3.
-Directorates-General and Services with specific service requirements may, after consulting DG HR and the Staff Committee, adjust or complement the working-time provisions with respect to the entire service. - 4.
-Due to particular service requirements linked to the nature of their duties and after consulting DG HR and the Staff Committee, Directorates-General and Services may decide to exclude certain groups of staff from applying flexitime as referred to in paragraph 2, by setting fixed working hours or different working hours than those laid down in Article 5.
-Any decisions to that effect, already in force before the entry into force of this Decision, may continue to apply.

-5. In cases of urgency linked to force majeure, decisions concerning the working hours or flexitime referred to in paragraphs 3 and 4 may be adopted before consultation of the Staff Committee.
+The default working-time arrangement for EIT staff shall be flexitime, which allows staff to: - (a) vary the time at which they start and end their working day; - (b) offset or recuperate additional hours worked, in accordance with the conditions laid down in Article 6, where eligible. - 3.
+The Appointing Authority may, after consulting the Human Ressources Section and the Staff Committee, adjust or complement the working-time provisions with respect to an entire Department/Unit/Section with specific service requirements. - 4.
+Due to particular service requirements linked to the nature of their duties and after consulting the Human Ressources Section and the Staff Committee, the Appointing Authority may decide to exclude certain groups of staff from applying flexitime as referred to in paragraph 2, by setting fixed working hours or different working hours than those laid down in Article 5.
+Any decisions to that effect, already in force before the entry into force of this Decision, may continue to apply. - 5.
+In cases of urgency linked to force majeure, decisions concerning the working hours or flexitime referred to in paragraphs 3 and 4 may be adopted before consultation of the Staff Committee.